lucky-wolf/DW2-XL/README.md

   - giving you an early research period where you're just exploring your local system and its immediate neighbors.
   - a middle-game where tech increases apace with empire expansion.
   - a late-game where the most envy-worthy techs require a massive empire to obtain and field.
+- NOTE: it is nigh-impossible to design a tech-cost scale that scales perfectly with all of the galaxy-creation options & settings.
+  - turn up the difficulty, adjust tech speed, or give the AIs more relative head-starts (or both), and play with various galaxy creation options to find a good game to develop.

 ## Ship Components
 - Ship Components have been extended to provide additional levels of various ships systems.
   - This extends some of the decisions you make to be more functional and therefore viable, allowing you to play through using efficient or energy hog designs without bumping up against as many of vanilla's arbitrary limitations, or without feeling like it's a non-choice because ultimately you're forced to choose the one and only one viable approach after a few tech levels anyway.
+  - Which offers more replayability, given more distinct game-paths and strategies to explore & play-through.

 ## Fleets
 - Slightly increased the size of standard fleets to include more and heavier ship classes.
 - By default, fleets will use the 33% of fuel range as their operational theater (instead of vanilla 50% default).
+  - This is tied to your personal preferences, so as soon as you override them, you can save those for future games.
   - Hopefully this makes them less prone to constantly running out of fuel.
-  - And keeps them nearer to their operational theater (so that they can actually perform their dirty in their assigned area of space).
+  - And keeps them nearer to their assigned operational theater (so that they can actually perform their duty in their assigned area of space).

 ## Ships
-- Many of the ship classes have been enlarged.
+- Base Cruisers were also bumped up in size to make them more significant, a work-horse of your fleets.
+- Heavy ship variants have been made larger, and have a uniform increase in size over their base models.
+- Ship sizes can be found here: [DW2-XL Hull Sizes](#dw2-xl-hull-sizes)
-  - this offers you more flexibility in designing your ships...
-  - allows you to play with some of the more exotic technologies...
+  - This offers you more fun with later tech designs, allowing you to play with some of the more exotic technologies...
-  - generally creating more balanced designs (the AI is helped by this change as well).
+  - Generally allows you and the AIs to design more balanced designs that include sensors, targeting, and a balanced array of weapons and defenses.
 - Ship designs have a more natural progression.
-  - first you learn how to field all of the core ship classes shy of capital ships
+  - First you learn how to field all of the core ship classes up to and including capital ships.
-  - then you're given the ability to research advanced variants of those ship classes or expand into capital ships in whatever order works for your empire's growth.
+  - Then you're given the ability to research advanced variants of those ship classes in whatever order works for your empire's growth.
-- Overall, ships are bigger in this mod than in vanilla, giving you the ability to load them up with more of the fun things you've researched.

 ## Crew & Star Barracks
 - Marine Barracks supports the equivalent amount of crew as the corresponding crew module, at one tech level higher (thence 2x the tech cost).